Interpretable CNN-Multilevel Attention Transformer for Rapid Recognition of Pneumonia from Chest X-Ray Images: Experiments

 where $\eta^i_{max}$ and $\eta^i_{min}$ is the max and min learning rate that define the range of learning rate, $i$ denotes the index of iteration times, and $T_{cur}$ and $T_{i}$ is the current iteration times and total iteration times.
 The loss function is BCE Loss, which can be formulated as

-where the $o$ and $t$ is the model's output and actual target, respectively.
-In addition, in each FFN within the MMSA-Transformer, an exit operation with probability 0.2 is applied to avoid overfitting the model.
-All images are adjusted to 360 × 360 and converted to RGB images before being input to the model, and each mini-batch contains 16 randomly scrambled images.
+Here, the $o$ and $t$ are the output and actual target, respectively.
+In addition, in each FFN within the MMSA-Transformer, a Dropout operation with probability 0.2 is applied to avoid overfitting the model.
+All images are adjusted to 360 × 360 and converted to RGB images before input into the model, and each mini-batch contains 16 randomly scrambled images.

 All the algorithms and models run on the Tesla V100 GPU (16 GB), Intel Xeon W-2245 (3.90 GHz).